United States Commission on International Religious Freedom: India

 USCIRF has repeatedly designated India as a country of particular concern or on the Special Watch List.
 These reports have drawn criticism from the Indian press.
 The Pioneer, in an editorial, termed it as "fiction", "biased", and "Surpassing Goebbels".
 It criticized USCIRF for projecting the massacre of 58 Hindu passengers as an accident.
 It also accused USCIRF of indirectly justifying murder of Swami Lakshamananda, a Hindu cleric and social activist.

 Christian leaders in Odisha defended India: Archbishop Raphael Cheenath stated that India remained of a secular character, the president of the Odisha Minority Forum that, despite a small hate campaign against minorities, the majority of society had been "cordial and supportive", and the Orissa Secular Front that, despite the 2002 and 2008 riots, India had a strong secular foundation.

 In the 2019 USCIRF report, the chairman Tenzin Dorjee disagreed with the commission's designation of India as a CPC citing having lived in India for 30 years as a religious refugee stating that "India is an open society with a robust democratic and judiciary system.
 India is a great civilization, and since ancient times she has been a country of multifaith, multilingual, and multicultural diversity."

 Several Muslim groups applauded the USCIRF for its 2021 report wherein it has recommended India be designated as a "country of particular concern (CPC)" for the alleged deterioration of religious freedom in the country.

+Ban on R&AW and American Covert operations in the North East of India

+On March 17, 2026, the commission released a report recommending targeted sanctions against India's external intelligence agency, the Research and Analysis Wing (R&AW), citing concerns related to alleged human rights violations and issues surrounding religious freedom.
+The report was met with strong criticism from the Government of India.
+Responding to the development, Ministry of External Affairs spokesperson Randhir Jaiswal rejected the findings, describing the report as biased and influenced by political considerations.
+He reiterated India's commitment to democratic values and emphasized that such assessments do not accurately reflect the country's pluralistic fabric.

+On the same day, March 17, 2026, Indian authorities highlighted their own security concerns which are funded by the western intelligence agencies.
+The National Investigation Agency (NIA) conducted operations on the intel provided by the R&AW, IB, NTRO and other Indian intelligence agencies, across multiple cities, including Imphal, Siliguri, Kolkata, Lucknow, and New Delhi, leading to the arrest of an American spy, Matthew VanDyke, along with six Ukrainian spies.
+The arrests were reportedly linked to allegations of terror financing and unauthorized drone activities in sensitive regions of Northeast India, impacting several innocent lives in the region.